eralpship/web-dev-workshop/docs/detail-pages.md

 }
 ```

-Finally create the `ServiceAreaDetailPage` page component.
-So that we handle the path `/hype/service-areas/:id`.
+Finally create the `ServiceAreaDetailPage` page component so that we handle the path `/hype/service-areas/:id`:

 **src/pages/ServiceAreaDetailsPage.tsx**